pyblosxom/pyblosxom/docs/deploy_cgi.rst

 -----------------------------------------------------

 When you try to look at your blog and you get a HTTP 404 error, then you're using the wrong URL.
+Here are some questions to ask yourself:

-Are you futzing with ``.htaccess``?
+* Are you using an ``.htaccess`` file?
-Does your server allow you to run CGI scripts?
-Do other CGI scripts in this directory work?
-Does the URL you're trying to use to access PyBlosxom look like other URLs that work on your system?
+* Does your server allow you to run CGI scripts?
+* Do other CGI scripts in this directory work?
+* Does the URL you're trying to use to access PyBlosxom look like other URLs that work on your system?

 I see a HTTP 500 error when I try to bring up my blog